EwartM/ewartm.github.io/intelliJ-basic-project.md

 #### [](#header-2)Debug the application on a local server

 Select **debug** with the 'app' task to start a local server where we can test that App works.
+This will be the normal way of working on the code.

 ![]({{ site.baseurl }}/assets/images/Screen Shot 2017-03-08 at 12.12.12 PM.png)